2016 National Championship

 17. PAIRING OF COMPETITORS: Pairing of competitors will be by random computer draw.
 Two competitors (one boater and one co-angler) will be assigned to each boat.
-Announcement of your first-day fishing partner shall be made at the tournament briefing, which must be attended by each competitor.
+Announcement of your first-day fishing partner shall be made at the tournament briefing.
 It shall be the responsibility of each partner to appear at a mutually agreed upon location with sufficient time remaining to check-out at the official checkpoint and start on time.
 The tournament director, at his/her sole discretion, may reassign partners prior to the morning take-off.
-Competitors check-out at the beginning of the day, they must stay together and within sight of each other and each other's catch throughout the day until the weigh-in is completed except in case of dire emergency (see Rule 7).
+When competitors check-out at the beginning of the day, they must stay together and within sight of each other and each other's catch throughout the day until the weigh-in is completed except in case of dire emergency (see Rule 7).
 A competitor must not allow any bass caught by him/her to be counted on the score of another competitor.
-In such a case, both competitors shall be disqualified from this tournament and from all future tournaments conducted by ABA.
-Partner pairing for subsequent days will be announced and posted at the weigh-in location for the second and third days of competition.
+In such a case, both competitors shall be disqualified from this tournament and all future tournaments conducted by ABA.
+Partner pairing after day one will be printed on anglers weigh slip and posted at the weigh-in location for the second and third days of competition.
 At the conclusion of day three weigh-in, the top 25 boaters and top 25 co-anglers will be required to attend a separate meeting to discuss procedures and partner assignment for the fourth and final day.

 18. CONTINGENCY PROGRAMS: These are sponsor based programs developed to reward competitors based on a predefined set of criteria.
 Participation in Contingency programs is at the anglers' discretion.
 Should an angler elect not to participate in an ABA contingency program, the angler will be excluded from any benefits such as prize purse or qualification for supplemental tournament competitions associated with the respective contingency program